 CoinFlip has also made it aware that they are working on implementing a VIP program where users will be able to monitor account status via an online portal with improved commissions.
 However, in the meantime, if you plan on trading with the company in excess of $15,000 per month, then they are willing to work out a custom rate.

-How do I use CoinFlip’s bitcoin ATM machines?
+How to use CoinFlip’s bitcoin ATM machines

 To buy BTC, select the “Buy Bitcoin” button on the screen.
 The terminal will ask you what quantity of bitcoin (in US dollars) you’d like to purchase.
 From there, scan your wallet’s QR code (public key) using the ATM’s camera, and insert bills until you’ve reached the exact amount of BTC you want to purchase.
 Then hit the “Buy Bitcoin” button on the bottom right of the screen and you’re all done!
 The transaction will immediately broadcast to the network and you’ll see the BTC en route to your wallet.